Incentives and Rebates

 - Geothermal Unit - $600 rebate - Plus an electric rate of 5 cents per kWh on your heating and cooling usage

-- If 8 KW or more of electric heat is installed in a shop building the rebate is $200
+- If 8 KW or more of electric heat is installed in a shop building the rebate is $200.
+Cord and plug style heaters are not eligible for special rates or rebates.

-All heat pumps must be Energy Star Rated.
+All heat pumps must be Energy Star Rated and have a minimum rating of 15 SEER.

 These electric rates are designed for all of the heating.
 Plus, if you abide by the load management program for cooling you will also receive this excellent rate.
 The submeter must be installed on the outside of the home.

-The water heater must have a lifetime warranty and a minimum capacity of 50 gallons.
-Both Marathon and Everlast brand water heaters are a couple that meet all of our criteria.
-The consumer must agree to have a load control device installed on the water heater.
-After the above is agreed to, the consumer is entitled to a $6 per gallon capacity rebate.
+Consumers must agree to have a load control device installed on the water heater.
+The consumer is then entitled to a $6 per gallon capacity rebate.
 Also, the consumer would see a $4 credit on their monthly electric bill.
+If you have multiple water heaters, they must all abide by the above criteria to qualify.
 Oahe Electric feels that we can be a strong decision making factor for those who are interested by combining the low rates along with the rebate program.

 Rebates for Appliances